Timing Techniques

 Working with stations in transit

-If a transiting planet stations on a degree that touches a natal planet or angle, that transit becomes the dominant event of the period.
-The effects will be more concentrated and harder to overlook than a transit that passes through the same degree at normal speed.
+If a transiting planet stations on a degree that touches a natal planet or angle, that transit may become one of the dominant themes of the period.
+The symbolism is usually more concentrated than a transit that passes through the same degree at normal speed.

 Watch for stations within one degree of natal planets.
-If transiting Saturn stations at 14 degrees Pisces and your natal Moon is at 15 Pisces, that station will likely mark a period of emotional weight or restructuring that lasts weeks rather than days.
+If transiting Saturn stations at 14 degrees Pisces and your natal Moon is at 15 Pisces, an astrologer would often read that as a period to watch for emotional weight, duty, family topics, or restructuring, not as a guaranteed event.

 Use It With Augurine